 UVA – UVA rays are the long rays which can penetrate deep into the skin and can also penetrate through most fabrics.
 These rays causes premature skin aging, wrinkling and potentially skin cancer.
 They also penetrate skin more deeply than UVB rays.
 UVA rays are harmful during any hour of daylight and aren’t blocked by clouds, fog, or untreated glass.

 UVB – UVB rays are the short rays, which are seen as direct sun light.
 They cause sunburn, contribute to premature skin aging, and potentially skin cancer.
 UVB rays are the strongest between 10am and 4pm.
 They can penetrate clouds and fog, but not glass.

 The higher the UPF number, the greater degree of UV protection a garment offers.
 UPF 50 + clothing blocks 98% of harmful rays and does not contain chemicals that will wash out in the water or laundry.

 SPF – Sun Protection Factor is the rating system used for sunscreen products.
 An SPF number pertains only to a sunscreen’s effectiveness against UVB rays, the sunburn-causing segment of the ultraviolet spectrum.

-UPF vs SPF… What’s The Difference?
+UPF Versus SPF: What’s The Difference?

 Wearing clothing that has a rating of UPF 50+ means the solar radiation is blocked, throughout the day.
-Wearing a UPF hat will protect your face and forehead from harmful radiation whereas UPF pants and shirts will protect 90% of the body skin from UVA & UVB radiation.
+Wearing a UPF hat will protect your face and forehead from harmful radiation whereas UPF pants and shirts will protect 90% of the body skin from UVA and UVB radiation.